zarat/zarat.github.io/_posts/2020-01-13-ScriptStack.markdown

 published: true
 ---

-I want to introduce [ScriptStack](https://github.com/zarat/scriptstack).
-A scripting API to create [your own, object oriented scripting language](https://github.com/zarat/ScriptStack/wiki/2.4-Demo-application) in minutes.
+I want to introduce [ScriptStack](https://github.com/zarat/scriptstack), an API to create your own script language.
 [StackShell](https://github.com/zarat/StackShell) is a first implementation.
+You may have a look at how to [create your own language in minutes](https://github.com/zarat/ScriptStack/wiki/2.4-Demo-application).

 <!--excerpt_separator-->